 The potential impacts of climate and oceanographic change on Southern Resident killer whales and humpback whales will likely affect habitat availability and food availability.
+For species that depend on salmon for prey, such as SRKWs, the fluctuations in salmon survival that occur with these changes in climate conditions can have negative effects.
 Site selection for migration, feeding, and breeding may be influenced by factors such as ocean currents and water temperature.
 Any changes in these factors could render currently used habitat areas unsuitable.
 Changes to climate and oceanographic processes may also lead to decreased prey productivity and different patterns of prey distribution and availability.
 Different species of marine mammals will likely react to these changes differently.
 For example, range size, location, and whether or not specific range areas are used for different life history activities (e.g. feeding, breeding) are likely to affect how each species responds to climate change (Learmonth et al. 2006).
+Macleod (2009) estimated, based on expected shifts in water temperature, 88% of cetaceans would be affected by climate change, with 47% likely to be negatively affected.
 Variation in fish populations in Puget Sound may reflect broad-scale shifts in natural limiting conditions, such as predator abundances and food resources in ocean rearing areas.
-NMFS has noted that predation by marine mammals has increased as marine mammal numbers, especially harbor seals (Phoca vitulina) and California sea lions (Zalophus californianus) increase on the Pacific Coast (Myers et al. 1998; Jeffries et al. 2003; Pitcher et al. 2007; Department of Fish and Oceans 2010; Jeffries 2011; Chasco et al. 2017a).
+NMFS has noted that predation by marine mammals has increased as marine mammal numbers, especially harbor seals (Phoca vitulina) and California sea lions (Zalophus californianus) increase on the Pacific Coast (Myers et al. 1998; Jeffries et al. 2003; Pitcher et al. 2007; Department of Fish and Oceans 2010; Jeffries 2011; Chasco et al. 2017).
 In addition to predation by marine mammals, Fresh (1997) reported that 33 fish species and 13 bird species are predators of juvenile and adult salmon, particularly during freshwater rearing and migration stages.